ggeorgelewis/content-help-portal/trade-finance/trade-finance-platform-actions/lc-advised.md

 # LC Advised

-After Issuance the Advising Bank \(for LCs issued through an Advising Bank\) receives access to the read-only LC uploaded by the Issuing Bank.
+After Issuance the Advising Bank \(for LCs issued througwith an Advising Bank\) receives access to the read-only LC uploaded by the Issuing Bank.

 To complete the action, the user at the Advising Bank must click _**Accept LC**_.
 After this is done, a notification of the acceptance is sent to all participants, LC status is updated to _**LC Advised**_ and the LC document is shared with the Beneficiary.